4teven/NVBOARD/lab2/README.md

-This is the Decoder
+# This is the Decoder
 In this lab, we are using the segment LED on the board.

-## Same Makefile
+----Same Makefile